RedGreenBlue09/WFAv7_Installer/README.md

     * For 8 GB devices, i recommended use it to test only.
 If you want Windows 10 for ARMv7, Use normal method is better than dual boot on a 8 GB storage.
 ### Requirements
-  - Full Windows 10 Pro or Enterprise (Windows 7 not working)
+  - Full Windows 10 Pro or Enterprise (Windows 7 not working, Windows 8.1 don't support custom colors)
   - Windows Powershell Enabled
   - Windows Powershell Modules Installed
     (Don't care about this if you have a full installation of Windows 8.1+)